Convert Pascals to Kilopascals

 How do I convert Pascals to Kilopascals?

-The SI derived unit of pressure equal to one newton per square meter (N/m²).
+The SI derived unit of pressure (and stress), formally defined as one newton per square meter (N/m²) by ISO 80000-4.
 To convert Pascals to Kilopascals, multiply by 0.001.
 For example, 25 Pa equals 0.025 kPa.

 How many Kilopascals are in 1 Pascal?